Early Church Fathers Quotes on Fasting

-Almsgiving therefore is a good thing, even as repentance from sin.
-Fasting is better than prayer, but almsgiving than both.
-And love covers a multitude of sins, but prayer out of a good conscience delivers from death.
-Blessed is every man that is found full of these.
-For almsgiving lifts off the burden of sin.
+Good, then, is alms as repentance from sin; better is fasting than prayer, and alms than both; “charity covereth a multitude of sins,” and prayer out of a good conscience delivereth from death.
+Blessed is every one that shall be found complete in these; for alms lightens the burden of sin. – Second Clement

 Letter to Diognetus

 But as to their scrupulosity concerning meats, and their superstition as respects the Sabbaths, and their boasting about circumcision, and their fancies about fasting and the new moons, which are utterly ridiculous and unworthy of notice,—I do not think that you require to learn anything from me.
 For, to accept some of those things which have been formed by God for the use of men as properly formed, and to reject others as useless and redundant,—how can this be lawful? – Diognetus

 This then is the way, that you shall keep this fast which you are about to observe.
 First of all, keep yourself from every evil word and every evil desire, and purify your heart from all the vanities of this world.
 If you keep these things, this fast shall be perfect for you.
 And thus shall you do.
 Having fulfilled what is written, on that day on which you fast you shall taste nothing but bread and water; and from your meats, which you would have eaten, you shall reckon up the amount of that day’s expenditure, which you would have incurred, and shall give it to a widow, or an orphan, or to one in want, and so shall you humble your soul, that he that has received from your humiliation may satisfy his own soul, and may pray for you to the Lord.
 If then you shall so accomplish this fast, as I have commanded you, your sacrifice shall be acceptable in the sight of God, and this fasting shall be recorded; and the service so performed is beautiful and joyous and acceptable to the Lord. – ibid